-We work closely with you to develop and implement a complete and effective Emergency Management Plan, including site-specific Emergency Response Procedures, which are customised to your facility’s specific structure and operations, in consideration of the varying levels of occupant disability, mobility and dependency.
+To ensure healthcare regulatory compliance, we work closely with you to develop and implement a complete and effective Emergency Management Plan, including site-specific Emergency Response Procedures which are customised to your facility’s specific structure and operations, in consideration of the varying levels of occupant disability, mobility and dependency.

 First 5 Minutes delivers comprehensive Emergency Management and occupant emergency training programs to ensure they are fully prepared to respond to any emergency.
-Our training will equip your staff with best practice skills for when and how to lock down, or evacuate the facility, according to the type of emergency.
+Our healthcare compliance consulting and training will equip your staff with best practice skills for when and how to lock down or evacuate the facility, according to the type of emergency.
 To ensure ongoing compliance and emergency preparedness, we provide regular 2 or 3 visit training packages (annually), depending on your specific training requirements.
 Our training programs can be customised to meet the needs of your staff scheduling and business operations.

-Let us manage your compliance solutions.
-With First 5 Minutes you know your building is fully compliant, maximising life and fire safety for your occupants.
+Let us manage your healthcare compliance solutions.
+With training from First 5 Minutes, you know your building is fully compliant, maximising life and fire safety for your occupants.

 Our compliance solutions package for Health and Aged Care Facilities includes: